meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 	</body>
 </html>
 ```
+<figcaption>index.html</figcaption>

 This is a super simple HTML page that defines the title and a heading.
 But, notice the place holder for user's name in the heading?
 That's the adaptive component defined by whatever input is provided to the template.
 So when I the following:
 `render_template('index.html', user='Jerry')`
 ... an HTML page is *rendered* like so:
 {% include figure.html url="/assets/images/flask_app/render_example.png" caption="Super simple HTML page produced from our `index.html` template." width="40%" %}
+An just like a Python function can contain other functions, templates can contain other templates.
+That way we can use them when we need to render commonly-occuring elements in our website, like the navigation bar or log-in page.

 ## Forms